Presentations, Speaking Engagements and Community Involvement

 • Giftedness 101

-• Anxiety and depression in gifted and highly sensitive populations
+• Anxiety and depression in neurodivergent populations

 • Supporting marginalized students